Virginia Lemon Law: Your Complete Legal Guide

 - Unsafe for ordinary use or reasonable intended purposes

-The 18-month period is extended if the manufacturer has been notified but the nonconformity has not been effectively repaired by the expiration date.
+The lemon law rights period extends beyond 18 months if the manufacturer has been notified of the nonconformity but has not effectively repaired it by the expiration date.
+This prevents manufacturers from running out the clock on a claim.

 Consumer Remedies: Refund vs. Replacement